LukusCRichards/Year-2-Learning-Journal.md/README.md

 ## Tuesday 1st December 2020

 I have rewatched the video "Better AI in Unity" and I have learned how to write the code that makes an object block the AI's Field of View which will allow the player to hide behind low obstacles and walls.
+I have also learned about the functions OnEnable and OnDisable

+I have also learned about